nguyenvukhang/kitty2/docs/kittens/hyperlinked_grep.rst

     hg some-search-term

-To learn more about kitty's powerful framework for customizing URL click actions, see :doc:`here </open_actions>`.
+To learn more about alatty's powerful framework for customizing URL click actions, see :doc:`here </open_actions>`.

 By default, this kitten adds hyperlinks for several parts of ripgrep output: